-Students review fundamental topics in human resources management as these pertain to globally active organization: corporate, not-profit, and governmental.
+Students will review fundamental topics in human resources management as these pertain to globally active organizations: corporate, not-profit, and governmental.
 The seminar focuses on building personal skills in dealing with intercultural Human Resources, management differences; selecting, evaluating, and compensating employees in international assignments; training and developing expatriate employees; dealing with culture shock; and examining the effects of repatriation.
-Students will be asked to apply the concepts of conflict managements, resolution, and avlidance to specific "atwork" situations.
+Students will be asked to apply the concepts of conflict managements, conflict resolution, and conflict avoidance to specific "at-work" situations.

-GD 555, Comprehensive Exam.
+GD 555.
+Comprehensive Exam.
 0 Credits.